jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 ## @color[#00CF79](Field)

 - Represents a specific type of data to be collected
-- Have different sets of properties depending on the Field Type
+- Different sets of properties depending on the Field Type

 +++